List items for Youth Employment Waiver FAQ

 - See this link: Senate 542, Section 92.8A(1)(d) and 92.8A(2)(d)

-Before 16- and 17-year-olds can participate in work-based learning or work-related programs involving certain hazardous activities under certain conditions, the programs must be approved by the Iowa Department of Education (IDoE) or Iowa Workforce Development (IWD).
+If your program involves hazardous activities under certain conditions, it must be reviewed by the Iowa Department of Education (IDOE) or Iowa Workforce Development (IWD).
+You must obtain this approval before 16- and 17-year-olds can participate.

 The Iowa Department of Education (IDoE) will work with the high school to try to address the issues that need to be resolved.

-Please contact Linda Fandel, Governor’s Liaison for Work-Based Learning at Iowa Workforce Development, at linda.fandel@iwd.iowa.gov for assistance.
+Please contact Linda Fandel, Work-Based Learning Liaison at Iowa Workforce Development, at linda.fandel@iwd.iowa.gov for assistance.

 Employers are required by law (Senate File 542, Section 92.8A, subsection 4) to provide parents/guardians/legal custodians a copy of all safety and training materials given to a minor performing work involving certain hazardous activities.